 Discover the answer to, “Why is leadership important?”

 Effective Leadership is Not Management

-It should be noted, there’s a difference between leading and managing.
+It should be noted that there’s a difference between leading and managing.
 Leaders communicate their vision, inspire people to do the work needed to obtain this picture of a better future, and shift the team’s direction as needed.
 Managers control the workflow process and make sure employees meet organizational goals.
+They might also directly provide employees with the resources they need to work.
 For example, a manager would be responsible for measuring an employees’ performance levels.
 However, a leader would be tasked with identifying and communicating quarterly goals.
-Unlike leaders, managers do not have followers, they have subordinates.
+Unlike leaders, managers do not have people who follow them, they have subordinates.

 With that being said, are you leading or managing?
 While the two aren’t mutually exclusive, it is important that people know the difference so they can focus on doing the actions that develop impactful, purpose-driven companies.
 Letting managers manage and leaders lead allows everyone to properly play their role without stepping on each others’ toes.
 Additionally, leaders who try to lead and manage will find themselves with little to no work-life balance.
 This causes work stress and burnout because both positions are full-time jobs.

 Feel like you’re still stuck in a managerial mindset?
 Check out the list of articles below to learn more about developing into a leader.